openlogic/j7zip-extractor/readme.md

 =========
 Marked portions of the code are Copyright (c) by OpenLogic, Inc.

-The remaining code is provided from the p7zip project at http://p7zip.sourceforge.net.
+The remaining code is provided by the p7zip project at http://p7zip.sourceforge.net.

 All code licensed under the GNU LESSER GENERAL PUBLIC LICENSE.
 See LGPL.txt for full details.